FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 MoM Growth = (8,900 - 8,200) / 8,200 × 100 = 8.5%

-For early-stage SaaS (under €50k MRR), MoM is the default growth rate.
+For early-stage SaaS (under €50k MRR), MoM is the default revenue growth rate.
 Investors at the seed stage expect to see it in your updates.
 Once you cross ~€100k MRR, the month-to-month swings become less meaningful and quarterly or annual comparisons carry more weight.

-Quarter-Over-Quarter Growth Formula
+Quarter-Over-Quarter Revenue Growth Rate Formula

 QoQ Growth = (Revenue_this_quarter - Revenue_last_quarter) / Revenue_last_quarter × 100